vemmolinas/vemmolinas/README.md

 ### Hi there 👋 I'm Emmanuel

-I am a recently qualified web application developer and I am mostly specialized in frontend.
+I am web app developer mostly specialized in frontend.
 Advanced level in HTML, CSS and JavaScript languages.
 Clarity and a very user-oriented vision prevail in my designs, so that the application always fulfills its fundamental mission: to solve problems effectively.

 I have complementary backend knowledge, including relational database management with MySQL and information processing with PHP.
 Analytical and methodical, always oriented to obtain results.